Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select.md

-The single select allows the selection of one item.
-Clients are responsible for keeping track of the selected item in the select.

 ### Single select with placeholder

 This single select has a starting placeholder and a set width.
 One item is wider